Provar

 Click OK to confirm the push.

-Once this is complete, you can begin working normally in Provar.
+Once this is complete, you can begin working usually in Provar.
 Once you have completed your changes in Provar and want to push your work back to the remote repository, move on to the next section.

 Synchronizing a project